 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected job growth of 12%, about the average for all occupations, for administrative services managers, including facilities managers, from 2012-2022.
-As of May 2013, the BLS reported, administrative services managers earned a median annual salary of $82,310.
+The U.S. Bureau of Labor Statistics (BLS) projected a job growth of 7% for administrative services managers, including facilities managers, from 2018-2028.
+As of May 2018, the BLS reported, administrative services managers earned a median annual salary of $107,930.